Dimensionality reduction for homological stability and global structure preservation: Main methods

 Given \(0 < \epsilon < 1\) and an integer \(n\), let \(X\) be a set of \(n\) points in \(\mathbb{R}^d\).
 For a random linear map \(f: \mathbb{R}^d \to \mathbb{R}^k\) where \(k = O\left(\frac{\log n}{\epsilon^2}\right)\), with high probability, for all \(u, v \in X\),

 The value is called the \textit{distortion} of $f$, and is expected to be close to $1.0$ for a good quality embedding.

-The Johnson--Lindenstrauss Lemma says that a random projection from $\mathbb{R}^d$ to $\mathbb{R}^k$ has, in general, its distortion close to $1$.
-Notice, however, that generally the distortion does not have to be small when $k$ is in the human--intelligible visualization range ($k=1, 2, 3$).
-On the other hand, this method is simple and computationally inexpensive.
+The Johnson--Lindenstrauss lemma says that a random projection from $\mathbb{R}^d$ to $\mathbb{R}^k$ has, with high probability, distortion close to $1$ when $k$ is sufficiently large relative to $\log n$.
+This guarantee does not imply small distortion when $k$ is restricted to the visualization range ($k=1, 2, 3$).
+The method is nevertheless simple and computationally inexpensive.